 The Department of Obstetrics, Gynecology and Reproductive Science at The Mount Sinai Hospital and Elmhurst Hospital Center is a major combined, comprehensive service with a total of 110 obstetrical beds and 18 birthing rooms to accommodate over 7,000 deliveries annually, as well as 71 gynecologic beds for approximately 5,800 gynecologic admissions each year.
 Approximately 100,000 outpatient and emergency room visits a year are overseen by faculty and house staff.
 The Department is responsible for the entire range of clinical inpatient and outpatient activities in both obstetrics and gynecology.

 The Department provides a complete teaching program for 132 medical students annually, and Elmhurst serves as a clinical site for fifth pathway medical students.
-The Department offers a four-year training program for 28 residents, fulfilling the requirement of the American Board of Obstetrics and Gynecology for specialty training.
-The Department offers Female Pelvic Medicine and Reconstructive Surgery and Family Planning.
+The Department offers a four-year training program for 29 residents, fulfilling the requirement of the American Board of Obstetrics and Gynecology for specialty training.

 Michael L. Brodman, MD, Chairman